When anguish takes over and nothing feels steady anymore, peace doesn’t come from figuring it out, it comes from finding ground.

 Where You Are in Your Journey Matters

-Women don’t enter this work at the same place.
+Women don’t arrive at this work from the same place.

-And some are ready to meet the version of themselves that’s emerging.
+And some arrive ready to meet the version of themselves that’s beginning to take shape.

-That’s why each retreat supports a different phase of your becoming:
+That’s why each retreat supports a different phase of this return to yourself.

 No phase is better than another.